 Shoulder Type Lure Bag

 The other type I use is a couple of pockets but only holds just the one lure box.
 However, you could still fit another much smaller box for soft plastics and smaller lures in the other pocket.
 This is like a small shoulder bag which is great, but you can’t carry that much.
-By this, I mean like a bottle of drink things like that.
-Not unless you had another rucksack like bag aswell that went over your back.
+By this, I mean a bottle of drink like that.
+Not unless you had another rucksack like the bag as well that went over your back.
 Another way is to get a metal drink bottle (army type) and hook it on with a carabiner clip to hold it on.

 10 Essential Accessories for Bass Fishing

 Lure Vest Life Jacket

-Yes, another alternative a should probably be your number one choice, is the Lure Vest Life Jacket.
-The thing is you never know what could happen while your fishing.
+Yes, another alternative that should probably be your number one choice, is the Lure Vest Life Jacket.
+The thing is you never know what could happen while you’re fishing.
 I do not like wading over the rocks for a good few reasons.
 You can’t put your hand down to steady yourself if you lose your footing.
-Also, we tend to fish where there is great tide run which can be very dangerous if you don’t know what you are doing.
+Also, we tend to fish where there are strong tides which can be very dangerous if you don’t know what you are doing.
 Personally I would advise anyone not to fish where the water can be potentially out of your depth.
 IT’S JUST NOT WORTH THE RISK.

 Separate Life Jacket

 The other alternative is to get a separate life jacket.
-There is numerous type of life jackets that you would hardly notice.
-By that, I mean life getting in the way while your fishing.
+There are numerous types of life jackets that you would hardly notice.
+By that, I mean life getting in the way while you’re fishing.
 The life jackets for kayak fishing are a great example of this.

 10 Essential Accessories for Bass Fishing